VeroElaine/VeroElaine.github.io/README.md

 ## Future Improvments
 * Add a quiz to show random hero/villain description where you guess the correct character
 * Add more to the quiz that gives a story summary and you guess the correct comic of the character you currently searched
-* Responsive design that changes the carousel to show three comics in column vs row so images and links are more easily readable on mobile devices